fergusdixon/fullstack-meme-maker/README.md

 React Frontend for creating memes

-Available at localhost:8080 using docker-compose
-For development it is recommended to use the npm script to get autoreload
+Available at http://localhost when using docker-compose For development it is recommended to use the npm script to get autoreload

 From the meme-react-frontend directory: